rbbrdckybk/ai-art-generator/README.md

 ```
 !SD_LOW_MEMORY = no
 ```
 Use a forked repo with much lower GPU memory requirements when using Stable Diffusion (yes/no)?
 Setting this to **yes** will switch over to using a memory-optimized version of SD that will allow you to create higher resolution images with far less GPU memory (512x512 images should only require around 4GB of VRAM).
 The trade-off is that inference is **much** slower compared to the default official repo.
-For comparison: on a RTX 3060, a 512x512 image at default settings takes around 12 seconds to create; with *!SD_LOW_MEMORY = yes*, the same image takes nearly a minute.
+For comparison: on a RTX 3060, a 512x512 image at default settings takes around 12 seconds to create; with *!SD_LOW_MEMORY = yes*, the same image takes over a minute.
 Recommend keeping this off unless you have under 8GB GPU VRAM, or want to experiment with creating larger images before upscaling.

 TODO: finish settings examples & add usage tips/examples